lhnguyen102/cuTAGI/README.md

 Coming soon...

 NOTE: We currently support Ubuntu 20.04 with a NVIDA GPU and CUDA toolkit >=10.1.
 Note that users must specify the CUDA directory of their local machine in `Makefile`.
-This can be done by simply change the [line 2](https://github.com/lhnguyen102/cuTAGI/blob/main/Makefile).
+This can be done by simply modifying the [line 2](https://github.com/lhnguyen102/cuTAGI/blob/main/Makefile).

 ```CUDA_ROOT_DIR=your_cuda_directory```